 Totalitarianism can be fundamentally understood as a form of government.
 It aims to restrict individual freedoms to the authority of the state, which is basically saying that it does not permit freedom on an individual level.
-The word totalitarian is relatively newer in the context of modern history.
-It originated with Italian dictator Benito Mussolini using it in his famous article on the doctrine of Fascism.
+The word totalitarian is relatively new in the context of modern history.
+It originated with Italian dictator Benito Mussolini, using it in his famous article on the doctrine of fascism.
 One could surmise that he borrowed the expression from Hegel’s Philosophy of Law.
 In this particular branch of philosophy, the word totalitarianism is meant to showcase a sense of organic unity of people in a community or state.
 But this is a convoluted definition of the term.
 A simpler understanding is that totalitarianism, can be widely used to refer to certain movements that result in highly dictatorial or fanatical governments.
-For the most part, the presence of a strong central rule, that pervades all aspects of the state and the lives of its citizens for complete control, can be described as the act of totalitarianism or the totalitarian state.
+The presence of a strong central rule that pervades all aspects of the state and the lives of its citizens for complete control is generally referred to as totalitarianism or the totalitarian state.

 Today, totalitarianism can be better understood through many other movements that have taken place over the course of history.
 A few good examples are Nazi Germany and the Soviet Union under Joseph Stalin.
 In these scenarios, we are able to discern an overwhelming sense of popular support within the respective states towards the head of the state.
 Totalitarianism is unique in many aspects in comparison to authoritarian or liberal democratic states that we still see today.

 Firstly, the ruling group is highly specific.
 What this means is that in contrast to liberal democracies, there is no predetermined elite group that comes into power.
 Instead, the group is essentially artificially formed under a leadership and a prescribed hierarchy.
 These groups are very unique in the sense that the primary motive arises from ambitions of political power.